akash-network/docs/econ/01-intro.md

-> NOTE: This paper is a work in progress and intended for PRIVATE distribution only.

 # Introduction

 Akash is a permissionless marketplace trade compute cycles.
 In this paper, we present the Akash Token (AKT) model that’s designed to a) maintain ecosystem sovereignty, b) provide economic security, and c) encourage early adoption.
 Some definitions: